MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-data-operations.md

 >We recommend the following guidelines for all enterprise scale analytics and AI repositories:
 >
 > - Secure the repository's main branch by enforcing branches and pull requests to ensure a controlled review processes.
-> - Azure-DevOps- or GitHub-based repositories should be used for source control to track changes to the source code and allow multiple team members to develop code at the same time.
+> - Azure DevOps or GitHub repositories should be used for source control to track changes to the source code and allow multiple team members to develop code at the same time.
 > - Application code and infrastructure configurations should be checked into a repository.

 ## CI/CD pipelines